ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Custom resolvers

-Alternatively, you may also provide completely custom resolver implementations for fetching types in non-standard ways.
-For example, fetching a merged object from a REST API might look like this:
+Alternatively, you may provide completely custom resolver implementations for fetching types in non-standard ways.
+For example, fetching a merged type from a REST API might look like this:

 ```js
 {